9beach/analyze-sgf/README.en-US.md

   # Maximum number of root visits.
   maxVisits: 1600

-# Options for making reviewed SGF file.
+# Options for making reviewed SGF files.
 sgf:
   # SGF can put good/bad/hotspot labels on moves for coloring game tree.
   # When you open output SGF in applications like Sabaki, you can check them.